 - Represents multiple special committees investigating or defending shareholder derivative demands, including for the boards of Sempra Energy, Microsoft, Charles Schwab and California Micro Devices

-- Has developed FCPA, UK Bribery Act and general ethics and compliance programs for dozens of public and private companies
+- Developed FCPA, UK Bribery Act and general ethics and compliance programs for dozens of public and private companies

-- Has lectured and written extensively on governance, crisis-management, shareholder litigation and compliance, including for the Association of Corporate Counsel, Compliance Week, Law360, Northwestern University and Stanford University
+- Lectured and written extensively on governance, crisis-management, shareholder litigation and compliance, including for the Association of Corporate Counsel, Compliance Week, Law360, Northwestern University and Stanford University